Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/2_Assemble_Smart_Car.rst

 .. note::

-    :red:`wiring about the ultrasonic and camera module will be introduced later.`
+    :combo:`red font-bolder:wiring about the ultrasonic and camera module will be introduced later.`

 Wiring Section
 ================================================================